SQ-UI/ng-sq-ui/README.md

 ## Dependencies

+ng-sq-ui depends on:

-ng-sq-ui depends on font-awesome and immutable.js
+font-awesome and immutable.js (both will be installed with ng-sq-ui)

 ## Try it out locally